Clare, Suffolk: The feudal lords of Clare

 The Domesday Book records that the lands around Clare belonged to a Saxon thane, Aluric (or Aelfric), son of Wisgar (or Withgar) and that he gave them to St John, probably creating in Clare a collegiate church, under Edward the Confessor.
 William the Conqueror re-granted the land to one of his closest supporters in the Norman Conquest of 1066, Richard fitz Gilbert of Bienfaite, Count of Brionne, the son of one of his cousins, along with 170 other manors, 95 of them in Suffolk.
-This huge feudal barony became known as the Honour of Clare.
-Richard became known as "Richard de Clare" (or "of Clare") after he made the castle of Clare the caput of his feudal barony, that is to say his administrative centre.
+Apart from being related to William, Richard's relationship with the king was further embedded as his father-in-law, Walter Giffard, Lord of Longueville was one of the 15 or so known companions of William at the Battle of Hastings in 1066.
+This huge feudal barony became known as the Honour of Clare and Richard became known as "Richard de Clare" (or "of Clare") after he made the castle of Clare the administrative centre, or Caput baroniae, of the honour.
 He also held a large manor in Tonbridge, Kent where he built a motte and bailey castle of a very similar size to Clare Castle.
 Clare Castle is first recorded in 1090.